YavorMarkov/Ansible-30-days-Bootcamp/README.md

 By the end of Day 1, you'll have a working Ansible environment on your machine, and you'll have written and executed your first Ansible playbook.

+# Keep Consistency!

+Consistency is key to success in any long-term endeavor.
+It's better to make steady progress each day than to work intensively for a short period and burn out.

+Think of this bootcamp as a marathon, not a sprint.
+Your goal isn't to learn everything in one day, but to make a little progress each day.
+Remember, nature doesn't rush, yet everything gets accomplished.
+Let's take this journey one day at a time and embrace the beauty of steady, consistent progress.